Greenland Hills, Dallas

 The area is also known as the M Streets due to two major streets (McCommas and Monticello) and many of the minor streets starting with the letter M.

-The neighborhood also forms the M Streets Conservation District, per the M Streets Conservation District Ordinance.
+The neighborhood also forms the M Streets Conservation District.

 About

 The homes original to Greenland Hills date back to the 1920s, with most representing the Tudor architectural style.
-Original details, such as stained glass windows, arches, and hardwood floors have been conserved..
-The M streets has a population of about 6,000 people and the median house owner-occupied home value is $480,000.
+Original details, such as stained glass windows, arches, and hardwood floors have been conserved.
+The M streets has a population of about 6,000 people and the median house owner-occupied home value is $800,000.

 Neighborhoods

 The area of the M-Streets in U.S. ZIP Code 75206 has many smaller neighborhoods, each with their own character and housing styles.

 Education

 Public schools

 The neighborhood is served by the Dallas Independent School District (DISD) for public schools.

 Children within the neighborhood are served by: